Piyu-Pika/intelli-notes/README.md

 ## 📖 Usage
 - 👤 Register or login with a sleek, user-friendly interface
-- ➕ Tap the floating action button to add a new note
+- ➕ Tap the floating action button to add a new note or todo
 - ✏️ Fill in the title, content, and an optional link for your note
 - 🧠 Use the AI title generator to create a title based on your note content
 - 🎨 Select a color for your note to categorize it
 - 🏷️ Add tags to your notes for easy filtering
 - 📌 Pin important notes to keep them at the top of your list
 - 💾 Tap 'Save Note' to store your encrypted note securely
-- 🔍 Use the search functionality in the app bar to find specific notes
+- 🔍 Use the search functionality in the app bar to find specific notes or todos
 - 💬 Chat with your notes to get AI-powered insights and answers
 - 🤖 Use AI commands (/edit, /update, /rewrite, /addemoji, /translate) to manipulate your notes
 - 🌓 Toggle between light and dark modes for comfortable viewing